py5coding/py5book/how_tos/pyinstaller.md

 ## PyInstaller Spec File Explanation

-If you want to start with a working example, see this gist.
+See this gist if you want to start with a [working PyInstaller example](https://gist.github.com/hx2A/da84f59794196c59d1b67166bc324cd1).
 For a line by line explanation, read the rest of this page.
 The below example Spec File will create an application called `simple` from a py5 Sketch implemented in the Python file `simple.py`.
 Typically you would put this in a Spec File named `simple.spec` and run it at the command line with:

 ```bash
 pyinstaller simple.spec